jramaya/marketingmd/index.md

 saturation of the domestic market, which leads firms either to seek other less competitive markets or to take on the competitor in its home markets; the emergence of new markets, particularly in the developing world; government incentives to export; tax incentives offered by foreign governments to establish manufacturing plants in their countries in order to create jobs; the availability of cheaper or more skilled labor; and an attempt to minimize the risks of a recession in home country and spread risk.6

-6.6 REASONS TO AVOID INTERNATIONAL MARKETS {#reasons-to-avoid-international-markets .calibre5}
+6.6 REASONS TO AVOID INTERNATIONAL MARKETS

  Despite attractive opportunities, most businesses do not enter foreign markets.
 The reasons given for not going international are numerous.
 The biggest barrier to entering foreign markets is seen to be a fear by these companies that their products are not marketable overseas, and a consequent preoccupation with the domestic market.
 The following points were highlighted by the findings in the previously mentioned study by Barker and Kaynak, who listed the most important barriers:7